BodyLab LLC | Effective from: March 12, 2022

 4. Social Network Links

-We only enable access to linked entries in various social networks.
-Links to our own presences on social media platforms are designed in this form as well.
-These links are stored on our website and actively link to the respective platforms.
-However, we do not use active cookies from platform operators or, for example, the Facebook Pixel.
-We cannot guarantee that platform operators do not make certain inferences about you or your user/browsing behavior by clicking the link.
+We only allow access to linked entries on various social networks via our website.
+Even the links to our presences on social media platforms fall into this category.
+Although these links are actively linked to the corresponding platforms, and are embedded on our website, we do not use active cookies from platform operators or, e.g., the Facebook pixel.
+Nevertheless, we cannot guarantee that the platform operators will not draw certain conclusions about your person or your user/browsing behavior through clicking the link.

-We are entitled but not obliged to review content before or after its publication on our online presences, delete content without notice, and, where appropriate, report it to the provider of the relevant platform.
+We reserve the right to verify content before or after its publication on our online presences, delete contents without notice, and report them to the respective platform provider where applicable.

 Service: LinkedIn